 - Potassium iodide tablets.
 Potassium iodide, also known as KI, helps protect your thyroid gland from the harmful effects of radioactive iodine, which could be released as a result of a dirty bomb, an explosion at a nuclear power plant, or any other nuclear incident.
 The KI is taken up by your thyroid gland and prevents the radioactive iodine from accumulating there.
 Potassium iodide does not protect against any other radioactive substances.

 Vaccines for anthrax and smallpox are available for certain high-risk groups but are not recommended for the general public at this time.
-In 2007, the U.S. Food and Drug Administration (FDA) approved the first vaccine for humans against bird flu (avian influenza).
-Immunization is not currently recommended for the public.
-The vaccine will be kept in the U.S. government stockpile.
-1 For more information, see the Bioterrorism and Vaccinations section of this topic.
+The U.S. Food and Drug Administration (FDA) has approved human vaccines to protect against bird flu (avian influenza).
+But immunization is not currently available for the public.
+The vaccines are kept in a U.S. government stockpile.footnote 1 For more information, see Bioterrorism and Vaccinations.

 If a hazardous substance is released into the environment:

 - Get out of the immediate area if possible.
 If the release has occurred outdoors, go inside.
 If it has occurred indoors, go outside.
 Move out of low-lying spots to higher ground, because most chemicals released into the environment are heavier than air and will sink.

 - Tune into a local radio or TV station for instructions from public health and emergency officials.
 Phones of government agencies are likely to be overwhelmed with calls during a public health emergency.
 So do not try to call for instructions.
 Information also may be available over the Internet.
 Depending on the kind of release, authorities may advise you to shelter in place or simply to stay indoors.
 You do not need to leave your community unless local authorities tell you to.

 - If you are directly exposed to radioactive dust, dirt, or other fallout, follow the steps for personal decontamination to get the substance off your skin as quickly and completely as possible.